msupply-foundation/omsupply-build-tools/README.md

 * `remote_server_cli` is used to initilise schema for both pg and sqlite (openmsupply-databas.sqlite is placed inside `/home` dir)
 * `nginx` config is copied over, nginx serves static f/e files and proxies server to `/api` route
 * Build info is saved in `/home/build-info.txt` (branches and commits used in the build)
-* `entry.sh` runs first on container startup (it's meant to be harder to override the cmd.sh), it start postgres and nginx
+* `entry.sh` runs first on container startup (it's meant to be harder to override then cmd.sh), it start postgres and nginx
 * `cmd.sh` would run after `entry.sh` and can be easily overwritten i.e. `docker run -ti image_name /bin/bash` to enter into container terminal without starting server, or `docker run -ti image_name ./remote_server_postgres_cli refresh-data` to run just the refresh data`, cmd.sh does the following:
     * Starts either sqlite or postgres server (postgres by default, but can be overwritten with `-e DATABASE_TYPE=sqlite`)
     * Server is started with logs going to remote_server_{flavour}.log in `/home/` folder